Biological classification-Five Kingdom System

-It was introduced by Carolus Linnaeus in the 20th century.
-Linnaeus introduced Two Kingdom classification system as Plantae and Animalia, it just divides plants animals, did not distinguish eukaryotes, prokaryotes, unicellular or multicellular.
+Two kingdoms classification was introduced by Carolus Linnaeus in the 20th century.
+Linnaeus introduced the Two Kingdom classification system as Plantae and Animalia, it just divides plants, and animals and did not distinguish between eukaryotes, prokaryotes, unicellular or multicellular.
 The two-kingdom system was inadequate as many organisms did not fit in either category.

 Three Kingdom System

 Three Kingdom classification was given by Ernst Haeckel- Protista, Animals, and Plants.

 Four kingdom classification was given by Copeland in 1956, the system was based on Monera, Protista, Animals, and Plants.